 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Give 1 hour before meals.
+- Give this drug at least 1 hour before meals.

 - Have your child swallow whole with a drink of water.